bitbi-core/bitbi.org.website/content/thanks/devs/index.md

 title = "Code contributors"
 +++

-RGB as a smart contract system was created in 2019-2023 by [**Dr Maxim Orlovsky**][dr-orlovsky] at [LNP/BP Standards Association][LNP/BP], Switzerland.
+BTB as a smart contract system was created in 2019-2023 by [**Dr Maxim Orlovsky**][dr-orlovsky] at [LNP/BP Standards Association][LNP/BP], Switzerland.
 It has originated from an earlier prototypes and ideas on "colored coins on Lightning" by **Giacomo Zucco** (BHB Network) and **Peter Todd**, who proposed concepts of client-side-validation and single-use-seals.
 A lot of review and design work was done by **Federico Tenga** (Bitfinex).

-Contributors to the current RGB codebase include (in alphabetic order):
+Contributors to the current BTB codebase include (in alphabetic order):
 * Martin Habovštiak
 * Francisco Calderon
 * Hunter Trujillo